 Sometimes our lives feel like they’ve been scraped off a plate and unromantically rammed down the garbage disposal, grinding and crunching as they get crushed up.
 Sometimes our hope gets washed down the sink like milk that spoilt on a summers afternoon.
 The light we once lived in feels like that dark black cavernous hole that I had to shine my torch down to check for leftovers.
 Maybe you feel like leftovers some days.

 But guess what?
-Gods light is WAY bigger and brighter than the torch I have on my phone.
-And whilst I still struggled to see into all the corners of the sink hole even with my torch, His light is enough to reveal every corner of the biggest of black holes and believe me when I say, His light will come searching for you and no corner will be left in darkness.
+Gods light is WAY bigger and brighter than the torch I have on my phone and whilst I still struggled to see into all the corners of the sink hole even with my torch, His light is enough to reveal every corner of the biggest of black holes.
+Believe me when I say, His light will come searching for you and no corner will be left in darkness.

-Whilst you may feel like things are slipping away, like you are slipping away, & like there’s nothing left to keep you holding on, there is that nano piece of your life that has not disappeared down the drain.
+Whilst you may feel like things are slipping away, like you are slipping away, and like there is nothing left to keep you holding on, there is that nano piece of your life that has not disappeared down the drain.
 There is that incy wincy piece of hope clinging on in the most unlikely of places and the warmth of Gods love, that cannot be turned off like the heating switch, will warm you through as your green shoot starts to grow.
-Maybe you have to go down a little and navigate a bend in the road to get to the warmth, but if you keep your Hope pinned on His warmth you will make it back up out of the garbage disposal where you can bask in the light.
+Maybe you have to go down a little and navigate a bend in the road to get to the warmth, but if you keep your hope pinned on His light you will make it back up out of the garbage disposal where you can bask in the light.

-My little shoot took its time to make its way back but it did eventually get there.
-It may only have been a small and vulnerable little shoot but by the time it got out of the waste disposal it was able to bask in the warmth of our Saviours love.
-I was able to meet a man (now husband) who God used to put me back together.
+My little shoot took its time to make its way back out of the waste disposal but it did eventually get there.
+It may only have been a small and vulnerable little shoot but by the time it was big enough to peer out, it was able to bask in the warmth of our Saviours love.
+I was able to meet a man (now my husband) who God used to put me back together.
 I was able to marvel at the amazing family and friends He had put all around me to protect me and the day I slipped back down that hole again a few months later, as I was penning my goodbye letter, I was able to remember a light and warmth so bright it stopped me in my tracks.